 That was far from accurate, Lewis declared, drawing on the historical record to put the presidential pronouncement into political perspective.
-The IRS had framed the rule during the Nixon years in the light of a number of court decisions.
+The IRS had framed the rule during the

+Nixon years in the light of a number of court decisions.
 To Lewis, the IRS had simply followed the law.
 The Republican party platform of 1980, however, had called for an end to tax rules "against independent schools."
 Senator Strom Thurmond, a trustee of Bob Jones, had pressed Reagan hard for reversal.
 Lewis was indignant:

 What the President is actually doing is this: taking a long-settled area of the law, reversing it by executive fiat and then inviting Congress to restore the status quo...
 The lawlessness of the whole affair is breathtaking.
-A President on his own motion upsets a decade of law...[I]s it really "conservative" to play fast and loose with the law?

-When Reagan acted, the Bob Jones case and a companion case were already scheduled for argument before the Supreme Court.
+A President on his own motion upsets a decade of law...
+[I]s it really "conservative" to play fast and loose with the law?24 for argument before the Supreme Court.
 Lewis returned to the matter a few days later, noting that the reaction of the Justice Department had been to pull the brief it had prepared for the two cases.
 The brief had argued that the denial of tax exemptions to racially discriminatory schools had been supported by Congress and detailed that history, now summarized briefly by Lewis.
-As he reported in yet another column, the Department told the Court immediately after Reagan's speech that as the schools would soon have their exemptions from the rule, the cases were moot.
+As he reported in yet another column, the Department told the Court immediately after Reagan's speech that as the schools would soon have their exemptions from the rule, the cases were moot.25